Orthogonal dissection into few rectangles

 \section{Invariance of the Dehn invariant}

-Previous works on the orthogonal Dehn invariant only appear to have considered it with regard to rectangles, rather than for orthogonal polygons more generally.
-Therefore, for completeness, we prove that it is an invariant of orthogonal polygons under dissection, although we believe this to be implicit in previous work~\cite{Ben-AMM-07,Deh-MA-03,Spa-AMM-04,Sti-98}.
+Previous works on the orthogonal Dehn invariant only appear to have considered it with regard to rectangles, rather than for orthogonal polygons more generally~\cite{Ben-AMM-07,Deh-MA-03,Spa-AMM-04,Sti-98}.
+Generalizing this past work, we prove here that it is an invariant of orthogonal polygons under dissection.
 Throughout this section, we use the abstract tensor space formulation of the orthogonal Dehn invariant; everything carries directly over to the formulation in any particular basis, according to standard principles on the invariance of linear algebra under different choices of basis.

 \begin{lemma} Let $R$ be a rectangle with height $h$ and width $w$.
 Suppose $R$ is subdivided arbitrarily by vertical and horizontal lines into a rectangular grid of smaller rectangles of heights $h_j$ and widths $w_k$, as depicted in \cref{fig:grid}.
 For all such subdivisions, $h\otimes w=\sum h_j\otimes w_k$. \end{lemma}